Mary's Demons & the Destiny of John the Baptist (Exploring The Chosen Season 2 Episode 5 with Youth)

 While watching The Chosen Season 2 Episode 5, I would make occasional comments through the chat but I try to not do too much teaching.
 I want the youth to enjoy it and not just see The Chosen as an elaborate preaching illustration.
 For the most part, I just clarify who characters are and occasionally I briefly explained a reference or allusion that is confusing to my youth.

-Discussing The Chosen Season 2 Episode 5 P1: Cousin John (the Baptist)
+The Chosen Season 2 Episode 5 Discussion Questions P1: Cousin John (the Baptist)

 To begin your discussion, ask your youth group: